 he G.Roger Bailey Classical Guitar Scholarship is pleased to sponsor:

 oseph Seyedan came to The G. Roger Bailey Classical Guitar Scholarship at 12 years old, in January 2012.
 He has had numerous master classes with many of the best classical guitarists, including Scott Tennant and William Kanengiser.
-Joseph's teachers with the scholarship include Marilyn Blodget, James Edwards and former scholarship student Sam Shalhoub.
-Joseph currently is studying locally with Jeff Miley, as well as in Los Angeles with composer and performer Edward Trybek.
-Joseph has completed two legs of the scholarship; the first was to become familiar with all eras of the classical guitar and give a formal recital.
-The second leg required focusing on one of these eras until he could give a complete public performance from that era.
-Joseph completed both legs with great musical skill and understanding.
-The third leg of the scholarship will involve devoting himself to studying a single classical composer - he has chosen the Romantic period's Francisco Tarrega - and presenting pieces from that composer during a third recital.
-The scholarship is dedicated to maintaining the art of the classical guitar, and Joseph has maintained that goal for the past four years.
+Joseph's teachers with the scholarship included Marilyn Blodget, James Edwards and former scholarship student Sam Shalhoub, as well as in Los Angeles with composer and performer Edward Trybek.
+While working through the scholarship program, Joseph became familiar with all eras of the classical guitar and gave a formal recital and a complete public performance from a specific era.
+He also studied a single classical composer - the Romantic period's Francisco Tarrega - and presented pieces from that composer during a third recital.

 Matt DuBois 2010-11